 6. East Side Gallery

-Probably the most famous stretch of the former Berlin Wall, it’s 1.3km long and is possibly the world’s largest open-air gallery.
+Probably the most famous stretch of the former Berlin Wall, the East Side Gallery is 1.3km long and possibly the world’s largest open-air gallery.
 It’s a classic on any Cold War Tour of Berlin.
 105 paintings describe the euphoria and joy that reigned across the city back in November 1989, when the demolition of the Wall hit the newslines!
 The East Side Gallery is situated in between Ostbahnhof and the Oberbaumbrücke.
 The grassy bit behind the gallery is a nice spot for a picnic along the Spree river.

 Not the grandest of monuments, but of great historical importance are the watchtowers scattered around the city.
 At the height of the division there were over 200 of them!
 The easiest one to find is situated at the end of Erna Berger Strasse, close to Potsdamer Platz.
 Guards had to climb up the cramped towers, ready to stop anybody making an attempt to seek a better future in the West.
 Two iron ladders on the inside take you to the top where you can look out through the small windows just as the border soldiers used to do.

 9.Walk or cycle the Berlin wall

 Why not discover the city by following the Berlin Wall as your guide?
 The 160km long Berlin Wall Trail traces the course of the former GDR border fortifications encircling West Berlin.
 In most sections, this hiking and bike trail runs along the former border patrol roads.
 Sections of historic interest intertwine with remains of the old Wall and stretches of natural beauty.
 Even if you are only doing a small part of it, it’s a great way to take in key sites and lesser known parts of the city.